 Insulate Exposed Pipes

-- Roof spaces: Pipes in the ceiling cavity can freeze if the roof space is not insulated.
+- The roof space.
+Pipes in the ceiling cavity will freeze if there is no insulation above them.

-- Garages and sheds: Any plumbing in unheated outbuildings is at risk.
+- Garages and sheds.
+Any plumbing in an unheated outbuilding is at risk.

-Pipe insulation is cheap and easy to install yourself.
-Foam pipe lagging is available from Bunnings and most hardware stores.
-It comes in split tubes that fit around the pipe and can be secured with tape.
-For outdoor taps, you can buy insulated tap covers or wrap them with an old towel and a plastic bag as a temporary measure.
+Pipe insulation is cheap and you can fit it yourself.
+Foam pipe lagging comes from Bunnings and most hardware shops in split tubes that clip around the pipe and tape shut.
+For outdoor taps, buy an insulated tap cover, or wrap the tap in an old towel and a plastic bag if the cold snap has already started.

 Service Your Hot Water System Before Winter

-A pre-winter service can identify worn anodes, failing elements, leaking valves, and other issues before they leave you without hot water on the coldest morning of the year.
-For gas hot water systems, a service includes checking the burner, pilot light, thermocouple, and gas connections.
+A pre-winter service picks up worn anodes, failing elements and leaking valves while they are still a booked appointment rather than a cold shower on the worst morning of the year.
+On gas hot water systems the service also covers the burner, the pilot light, the thermocouple and the gas connections.

 Check Your Gas Heating

 If you have ducted gas heating, get it serviced before winter starts.
-A pre-season service ensures the system is running safely and efficiently.
-It includes checking the heat exchanger for cracks (which can leak carbon monoxide into your home), cleaning the burner, testing the thermostat, and inspecting the flue.
+The service covers the heat exchanger, which gets checked for cracks because a cracked one leaks carbon monoxide into the house, along with cleaning the burner, testing the thermostat and inspecting the flue.

-Gas heaters that have not been serviced can produce carbon monoxide, which is odourless and colourless.
-Carbon monoxide poisoning is a genuine risk in poorly ventilated homes with ageing gas heaters.
-Symptoms include headaches, dizziness, and nausea, and in severe cases it can be fatal.
-A service and safety check is a small investment for your family's safety.
+Gas heaters that have gone unserviced can produce carbon monoxide, which has no smell and no colour.
+It is a genuine risk in a poorly ventilated house with an ageing gas heater.
+The symptoms are headaches, dizziness and nausea, and severe exposure kills people.
+A service and safety check costs very little against that.

 Prevent Frozen Pipes

-- Open cabinet doors: Under kitchen and bathroom sinks, open the cabinet doors to let warm room air circulate around the pipes.
+- Open the cabinet doors under the kitchen and bathroom sinks so warm room air can get around the pipes behind them.

-- Keep the heating on low overnight: Even a low setting keeps the interior above freezing and protects internal pipes.
+- Leave the heating on a low setting overnight.
+It keeps the inside of the house above freezing, which is enough to protect the internal pipes.

-- Know where your mains shut-off is: If a pipe does burst, you need to turn off the water fast.
-Locate the shut-off valve at the front of your property near the water meter and make sure you can turn it easily.
-Test it now, not at 3am when water is pouring through your ceiling.
+- Find your mains shut-off valve.
+When a pipe bursts you have to kill the water fast.
+It is at the front of the property near the water meter.
+Go out and turn it now to check it moves, rather than finding out at 3am with water coming through the ceiling.

 What to Do If a Pipe Freezes or Bursts